 2011-12:Houck joined the WHL’s Vancouver Giants as a 16-year-old, skating in 53 games, and played for Canada Pacific in the 2012 U17 World Hockey Challenge.
 He scored 8 goals with 12 assists and was +15 with 39 penalty minutes during the regular season for the Giants and had 4 assists, finishing +1 with 2 penalty minutes in six playoff games.
 The Giants were second in the B.C Division and faced Spokane in a first round series.
 In four games for Canada Pacific at the WHC he had 2 assists and 2 penalty minutes.

-2012-13: Houck was the leading scorer for the Giants in an otherwise forgettable season as Vancouver finished with the WHL's worst record.
+2012-13: Houck was the leading scorer for the Giants in an otherwise forgettable season as Vancouver finished with the WHL’s worst record.
 He scored 23 goals with a team-high 34 assists in 69 games and was -16 with 68 penalty minutes.
-Houck, ranked 112th amongst North American skaters in Central Scouting's mid-term rankings, was ranked 65th in the final rankings prior to the 2013 NHL Draft.
+Houck, ranked 112th amongst North American skaters in Central Scouting’s mid-term rankings, was ranked 65th in the Central Scouting final rankings and was selected by Edmonton in the froth round (94th overall) in the 2013 NHL Draft.

-WHL winger Jackson Houck reads as a very average prospect on paper, but makes up for his lack of brilliance in any one area by working hard on every shift and not shying away from tough battles.
-He lends himself to various roles on the ice and is a great team player with above-average hockey sense.
-He is not easy to push off the puck and has an aggressive, physical style of play.
-He is creative with the puck once he is in the offensive zone, but lacks the skating ability to get him there quickly.
+Houck is a very average prospect on paper, but makes up for his lack of brilliance in any one area by working hard on every shift and not shying away from tough battles.
+He can play various roles and is a great team player with above-average hockey sense.
+Houck is not easy to push off the puck and has an aggressive, physical style of play.
+He is creative with the puck in the offensive zone but lacks the skating ability to get him there quickly.